Giardia duodenalis: Genetics

-Giardia and the other diplomonads are unique in their possession of two nuclei that are similar in appearance, DNA content, transcription, and time of replication.
-Five chromosomes occur per haploid genome.
+Giardia and the other diplomonads are unique in their possession of two cell nuclei that are similar in appearance, DNA content, transcription, and time of replication.
+Giardia is a polyploid organism, with at least four, and perhaps eight or more, copies of each of five chromosomes per organism.
 The genome has been sequenced and was published in 2007, although the sequence contains several gaps.
 The sequence is about 12 million base pairs and contains about 5000 protein-coding genes.
-The GC content is 46%.
+The GC-content is 46%.
 Trophozoites have a ploidy of four and the ploidy of cysts is eight, which in turn raises the question of how Giardia maintains homogeneity between the chromosomes of the same and opposite nuclei.
 Modern sequencing technologies have been used to resequence different strains.
+Eight genotype assemblages of G. duodenalis have been recognized to date (A-H).
+Genotyping of G. duodenalis isolated from various hosts has shown that assemblages A and B infect the largest range of host species, and appear to be the main assemblages that undeniably infect human subjects.

+Immunology

+Infections with Giardia are self-limited in immunocompetent individuals, while people with immunodeficiency disorders may develop chronic giardiasis.
+During the infection different mechanisms from the innate and adaptive immune system are activated.
+The first physical barrier is the mucus layer where the organism interacts with epithelial, immune cells, and some antimicrobial peptides released by those cells as well as nitric oxide and inflammatory cytokines like interleukin 6.
+TLR2 and TLR4 also can be activated by Giardia.
+The T-cell response in giardiasis includes T helper cells and cytotoxic T cells, and the production of IgA by B cells also helps to eliminate the infection.